|

 to 20MB and downloads faster, and all the broken links and missing

-files from the GPO original version are fixed.
-A big time saver.
+files from the GPO original version are fixed - a big time saver.

-are provided below.
+below.
 You can also compare accuracy with the eCFR.

-Folder and click Search.
+click Search.

 or "taxable income".
 See image